WCTC-Net-Database/w6-dip-and-abstract-base-classes-ndamour1/README.md

 - They may not align with your existing code, and the use of this template is optional.
 - The instructions are written with your own implementation in mind, so feel free to adapt them to your specific needs.
 - Using this template may help you structure your code and ensure you meet all the requirements.

+---

+### New Behavior Documentation
+1. **GetCharacterList** - a new method in the IContext interface, that is then inherited by the DataContext class, that returns a list of characters that are from a deisgnated
+2. **IRoom** - an interface used throughout the program to instantialize rooms for lists and for characters to enter and interact with one another.
+3. **RoomBase** - a class that inherits from the IRoom interface that defines the properties of a room.
+4. **Gold** - all characters now have a Gold int variable to keep track of their money (or lack thereof).
+5. **CurrentRoom** - a variable in the CharacterBase class used to instantialize which room a character is currently in.
+This is inherited by all classes that inherit from CharacterBase.
+6. **Attack** - the attack method is updated so that the player is able to use the weapons in their equipment against enemies.
+It also utilizes the ILootable interface below to loot dead goblins of their treasure.
+7. **Enter** - a method in the CharacterBase class that initiates the process of characters entering another room in the building.
+This is inherited by all classes that inherit from CharacterBase.
+8. **MoveToRoom** - a method in the CharacterBase class that determines which direction the door to another room a character wants to enter.
+This is inherited by all classes that inherit from CharacterBase.
+9. **Look** - a method in the Player class that allows the player character to see into one of the rooms connected to the one they are currently in.
+10. **IEquipment** - an interface in the Player class that it inherits from to instantialize the equipment the player character has on hand.
+11. **Equipment** - a string variable in the Player class inherited from the IEquipment interface that stores the player character's equipment.
+12. **ILootable** - an interface in the Goblin class that it inherits from to instantialize the idea that the player can loot the goblins of any treasure they have.
+13. **Treasure** - a string variable in the Goblin and Ghost classes that instantiates an enemy's treasure (or lack thereof).
+14. **UniqueBehavior** - the Ghost class has a unique behavior that allows them to phase through attacks.
+15. **IRoomFactory** - an interface that instantiates the CreateRoom method.
+16. **RoomBase** - a class that inherits the CreateRoom method from the IRoomFactory interfaces to create different types of rooms.
+17. **GameEngine** - multiple private readonly variables are made to initialize the data context, lists of all or some of the characters, a list to put the various rooms in, and the characters themselves.
+They are then defined in the GameEngine constructor.
+18. **Run** - the game will not run if the characters, rooms, or both are null.
+It also features an introduction of the "game" and variables pertaining to each of the various rooms.
+19. **SetUpRooms** - a method in the GameEngine class that uses the RoomFactory interface to return an IRoom object of one of a requested type of room.
+20. **ConfigureServices** - this method in the Program class has been updated to account for the room-based methods.